mandelsoft/spiff/README.md

 in yaml documents processed by _spiff_.

 **Note**: If the final document still contains lambda values, they are transferred to a textual representation.
-It is not guaranteed that this representation can be correctly parsed again, if the document is re-processed by _spiff_.
+It is not guaranteed that this representation can correctly be parsed again, if the document is re-processed by _spiff_.
 Especially for complex scoped and curried functions this is not possible.

-Therefore function nodes should always be _temporary_ or _local_ to be available during processing or merging, but beeing omitted for the final document.
+Therefore function nodes should always be _temporary_ or _local_ to be available during processing or merging, but being omitted for the final document.

 ### Scopes and Lambda Expressions